pwall567/kjson/CUSTOM.md

     }
 ```

-The type may be specified as a type parameter (as above), or as [KType] value:
+The type may be specified as a type parameter (as above), or as a `KType` value:
 ```kotlin
     val personType = Person::class.starProjectedType
     config.toJSON(personType) { p ->